Y0Coss/docs-fork/pages/manage_and_operate/kms/okms-certificate-management/guide.en-gb.md

 > [!warning]
 >
-> Only the certificate creation with a CSR are covered by the PCI-DSS certification.
+> Only the certificate creation with a CSR is covered by the PCI-DSS certification.
 >

 ### Create an access certificate from the KMS